 By expressing the impact of various consumer choices in concrete terms, Pink Frogs’ label aims to trigger consumer awareness concerning the considerable environmental benefits that can be achieved through the responsible use and disposal of their products.
 This empowers consumers to be an active part of the life cycle of the product by showing both in quantitative and qualitative terms how they can make a difference.

-Pink Frogs’ responsible use labelling project was the winner of The Wall prize honouring ground-breaking projects at cosmetics trade show Cosmoprof in 2015.
+Pink Frogs’ responsible use labelling project was the winner of The Wall prize honouring ground-breaking projects at cosmetics trade show Cosmoprof in 2015 as well as of the Federchimica Italia Responsible Care and Slow Brand Factory awards.